akoskm/akoskm.github.io/_posts/2020-01-22-mocha-to-jest-migration.md

 # Setup

-This is the only place where depending on what other libraries you use in your tests, you might want to tweak the setup a bit.
+This is the only place where depending on what other libraries you use in your tests, you might want to tweak their setup a bit.

-In my case `test_helpers/test_setup.js` had the environment setup for Mocha If you're using Enzyme or Sinon for example, this is the place where you keep their configuration.
+In my case `test_helpers/test_setup.js` had the environment setup for Mocha.
+If you're using Enzyme or Sinon for example, this is the place where you keep their configuration.
 Let's say your file has something similar:
 ```